iainctduncan/papers/source/background.rst

 For example,  making a component to receive, parse, and translate MIDI input according to some arbitrary rules requires making an "instrument" and having the score turn on "always-on" notes (CTN: Lazzarini 2016, 175).
-Clearly we are bending the built in abstractions to other purposes, at the expense of easily comprehensible code.
+Clearly, we are bending the built in abstractions to other purposes, at the expense of easily comprehensible code.

 Likewise, expressing complex algorithmic processes can be difficult.